You are here

 Research Areas and Expenditures

 There are vast opportunities for research and collaboration here at Ohio State, ranging from bioengineering to polymers and nanomaterials.
 Please visit our Research page for more information.
-You can also search for faculty and their research pages directly using the directory on the People page.
+You can also search for faculty and their research pages directly using the directory.

 Research achievements include: